Bachelor of Business Administration in Accounting

 Students who complete UAA's Bachelor of Business Administration in Accounting meet the educational requirement to sit for the examination for certified public accountants in the State of Alaska.
 Additional coursework is required to become a Certified Public Accountant (CPA) in the State of Alaska.
 Visit the State of Alaska Department of Commerce, Community and Economic Development Board of Public Accountancy’s website for the complete list of requirements for licensure in Alaska.

-Students planning to seek a professional license or certificate in a state other than Alaska are required to contact the UAA offering department before enrolling to determine if the program meets the licensing/certification requirements of the state in which they wish to practice.
+Please go to UAA's Authorization by State website for information about licensure or certification in a state other than Alaska.
 Requirements to become a CPA are unique to each state.
 Visit the website for the National Association of State Boards of Accountancy (NASBA) for more information.

 Program Student Learning Outcomes